 1. Panasonic DP-UB820 4k Ultra HD Blu-ray Player (2019)

 We rank this the best 4k Blu-ray player of the year.
 The $499 Panasonic DP-UB820 supports HDR10, HDR10+, Dolby Vision, and HLG for HDR via digital, 4k Blu-ray, and live broadcast applications.
 For audio, the player’s 192-kHz/32-bit 4-DAC supports Dolby Atmos and DTS:X. And, the UB820 works with Alexa.
 Buy on Amazon

 2. Sony UBP-X1100ES 4K UHD Blu-ray Player w/HDR (2019)

 The Sony X1100ES is the company’s premium 4k Blu-ray player with Dolby Vision/HDR10, Dolby Atmos/DTS:X, and DSEE HX for MP3 audio enhancement.
 It’s a standard 19″ width for typical rack systems.
 The only caveats?
-All of the Sony 4k players require manually selecting Dolby Vision even if the previous disc played with DV.
+All of the Sony 4k players require manually turning on/off Dolby Vision in the Settings (off if you want to use native HDR10 or not use DV at all).
 There still is no update for HDR10+.
 And, maybe the $599 price tag.
 Buy on Amazon

 3. Sony UBP-X800M2 4K UHD Blu-ray Disc Player (2019)